DEVTomatoCake/Pterodactyl-vsc/README.md

 }
 ```
 2. If you have access to the domain owning the panel, you can overwrite CORS headers to the panel's responses, e.g. using Cloudflare Transform Rules:
+	> [!CAUTION]
+	> This will allow any website to access the panel's API using the credentials of the user who's logged in to the panel.
+If possible, replace `*` with the hostname of the website the extension is mainly used on, e.g. `vscode.dev`.
 	1. Open the "Transform Rules" tab of your domain and create a new response header overwrite.
 	2. Select "Custom filter".
 	3. Select "Hostname" and enter the hostname (e.g. panel.example.com) of your panel.